agwe11/Summary/README.md

 # Reconframework
-Automate subdomain findings with open source tools, Perfrom enumeration to find vulnerabilities refine collected data and upload to elasticsearch Visualize collected data
+Automate subdomain findings with open source tools, Perfrom enumeration to find vulnerabilities refine collected data and upload it to elasticsearch Visualize collected data

 ## Todo